 One semester of college-level biology or equivalent; background in ornithology or vertebrate biology is recommended, but not required.

 Explore the diverse and abundant seabirds and migratory songbirds of the Isles of Shoals as you gain an understanding of avian ecology, anatomy, physiology, and behavior.
-Students live among nesting Common Eiders, Herring Gulls, and Great Black-backed Gulls.
-Compile a species list during the course (current record is over 100 different species observed in just 2 weeks!).
+Students share the island with nesting Common Eiders, Herring Gulls, and Great Black-backed Gulls.
+Compile a species list during the course of some 100+ different species often observed during the 2 week course!
 Field techniques include field identification, bird banding, and various census methods.
-Students will spend time each day at the Appledore Island Migration Banding Station and visit the Tern Conservation Project on White & Seavey Islands.
+Students will spend time each day at the Appledore Island Migration Banding Station and visit the Tern Conservation Program on White & Seavey Islands.